kwchurch/RAG/README-Windows.md

 <!-- If you have an OpenAI key and set it to the environment variable OPENAI_API_KEY,
 then you can run this in a shell window.
 It will return an error if the key is not valid.
-[Note that the caret signs (`^`) ??? indicate continuations of the command on the next line.
+[Note that the caret signs (`^`) indicate continuations of the command on the next line.
 They will be removed before command execution.]

-?????????
-Not working yet

 ```sh
  curl -H "Content-Type: application/json" -H "Authorization: Bearer %OPENAI_API_KEY%" -d '{ "model": "gpt-3.5-turbo", "messages": [{"role": "user", "content": "Say this is a test!"}], "temperature": 0.7 }' https://api.openai.com/v1/chat/completions